taearls/bigsearch/README.md

-# upshot-challenge
+# Upshot Coding Challenge
-Basic movie app using the OMDB API.
+Basic movie app using the OMDB API to set up RESTful routes.